ucr-bioinformatics/ucr-bioinformatics.github.io/pages/main/services.md

 ChIP-Seq| Peak calling and annotation.
 For details see ChIP-Seq Methyl-Seq| Methylated regions and annotation.
 For details see Methyl-Seq

 Note: Customers are expected to provide a detailed outline of the design of their experiment. (e.g. treatments, replicates, comparisons), and the download information for the appropriate reference genome sequence and annotation data required for these analyses.
-For questions, please Contact Us.
+For questions, please contact [Neerja Katiyar](mailto:neerja.katiyar@ucr.edu)

 {% include links.html %}